sjcockell/mmb8052/practicals/practical_05.md

 > select(de_data, geneSymbol, logFC, adj.P.Val)
 ```

-This function will return a tibble with just the columns named in the arguments.
+This function will return a tibble with just the columns named in the arguments, in the order named in the arguments.

 You should be aware that many packages contain functions with the same name.
 For example, there are functions called `select()` in several other R packages.
 If you have loaded libraries containing functions with matching names, the function in the last package loaded will be used (functions with the same name in packages loaded earlier are _masked_).
 To specify a function from a particular package, use the package name followed by the double colon operator `::` and the function name.
 For example, to specify the `select` function from the `dplyr` package in the last example: